UT-88. Using OS CP/M. Part 2/2.

 ХХХХН ―start address, YYYYH ― end address, ZZZZH ― new start address.

-7. Comparison of two memory ranges can be done with СМ command:
+7. Comparison of two memory ranges can be made with СМ command:

 А! СМ ХХХХ YYYY ZZZZ